Iris florentina: Taxonomy

 It is sometimes known as orris root, which also comes from the rhizomes of Iris germanica and Iris pallida.

 The French call it commonly as 'la flambe blanche' (the white torch of the garden).

-It is known in Malta as 'Fjurduliz abjad', in Danish as 'violrod', in France as 'Iris de florence', in German as 'florentinsche schwertlilie', in Spanish (and Portuguese) as 'lirio blanco' or 'lirio de Florencia'.
+It is known in Malta as 'Fjurduliz abjad', in Danish as 'violrod', in France as 'Iris de florence', in German as 'Florentinische Schwertlilie', in Spanish (and Portuguese) as 'lirio blanco' or 'lirio de Florencia'.

 The Latin specific epithet florentina refers to a 'Latinised' word meaning ‘from Florence’.

-It was first collected Italy, and then introduced to N. Europe in about 1500.
+It was first collected in Italy, and then introduced to N. Europe in about 1500.

 It has been cultivated for centuries in Europe.

 It was first published and described by Carl Linnaeus, in Systema Naturae Edition 10, Issue2 on page863 on 7 June 1759, as Iris florentina.
 It was thought to be similar to Iris germanica, but with white flowers.

 In 1796, Iris officinalis Salisb. was published by Salisb in Prodr.
 Stirp.
 Chap.
 Allerton Vol.43.
 But this was later classed as Iris florentina.